-1.1 The objective of this district is to provide for the primary use of land in the form of agricultural development, residential use, limited single-parcel residential subdivision, location-dependent natural resource development and other uses compatible with agricultural development.
+A) The objective of this district is to provide for the primary use of land in the form of agricultural development, farm dwellings, limited single-parcel AR subdivision development, location-dependent natural resource development and other uses compatible with agricultural development.

-The following uses are permitted uses within the Agricultural District:
+The following uses are permitted within the AG District, and will be subject to development permit approval unless otherwise exempt:

-Agricultural Uses:
+- A) Agricultural Uses:

-- a.
-Farm operations and associated accessory buildings - b.
-Trapping
+- a) Farm operations and associated accessory buildings.

+- b) Trapping.

-Resource Based Uses:
+- B) Resource Based Uses:

-- c.
-Mineral exploration and extraction, excluding gravel pits. - d.
-Petroleum exploration or extraction wells and related facilities. - e.
-Petroleum pipelines and related facilities.
+- a) Mineral exploration and extraction, excluding gravel pits.

+- b) Petroleum exploration or extraction wells and related facilities.

+- c) Petroleum pipelines and related facilities.

+- C) Residential Uses:

-- f.
-One Residence as a principle use. - g.
-Accessory buildings and uses, except garden suites and accessory dwelling units
+- a) One dwelling as a principle use.

+- b) Accessory buildings and uses to support agricultural operations, except garden suites and accessory dwellings.

+- D) Other Uses:

-- h.
-Cemeteries
+- a) Cemeteries

-- i.
-Communication towers
+- b) Communication towers

-- i.
-Community halls
+- c) Community halls

-- k.
-Fences less than 2m in height
+- d) Fences 2m or less in height

-- I. Heritage and archaeological sites
+- e) Heritage and archaeological sites

-- m.
-Municipal facilities
+- f) Municipal facilities

-- n.
-Parks
+- g) Parks

-- o.
-Places of worship
+- h) Places of worship

-- p.
-Public works, excluding solid and liquid waste disposal sites
+- i) Public works, excluding solid and liquid waste disposal sites

-- q.
-Recreation facilities
+- j) Recreation facilities

-- r.
-Schools
+- k) Schools

-- s.
-Wildlife and ecological conservation areas
+- I) Wildlife and ecological conservation areas.

-3.1 Subject to the provisions of this bylaw, the following uses may be considered by Council, and will be subject to development permit approval:
+Subject to the provisions of this Bylaw, the following discretionary uses may be considered by Council, and will be subject to development permit approval, specific regulations and operating requirements that may be dictated by Council and adherence to all appropriate government regulations: